CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/module.md

 `datasetjson2omop`.
 The module groups those documents by `USUBJID`; it does not expect the already grouped internal participant structure.
 OMOP output also requires access to `ohdsi.db` through the normal module arguments.

+For FHIR, pass one decoded R4 Bundle or an array of Bundles as `data` and select `fhir2bff`, `fhir2pxf`, or `fhir2omop`.
+The module resolves Bundle references and groups resources by Patient.
+The caller retains ownership of the supplied Bundle data, so it can be inspected or reused after conversion.
+See the [FHIR R4 guide](fhir) for the implemented resource profile.